Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Results and Discussion

-Table \ref{tab:runtime} shows the runtime average and standard deviation for each attack over all experiments shown in Table \ref{tab:first_results}.
-Due to the lack of gradient information, SPSA requires a high amount of model evaluations and takes by far the longest time to find adversarial examples.
-The B\&B attack was also considerably slower than PGD for the same amount of model evaluations in our experiments.
-Note that in the beginning of each B\&B attack, we need to find the decision boundary which introduces an additional computational overhead.
-The fastest attack was the proposed SN-PGD where we use the same amount of forward-passes as with the PGD attack but use less backward passes.
-We did not parallelize the sampling operations of SNGD in our experiments.
-The runtimes of the attacks were compared on a Nvidia Geforce GTX1080.

-\subsubsection{5) Approximation of the adversarial direction}
+\subsubsection{Approximation of the Adversarial Direction}

-To get a better understanding of the effectiveness of SNGD, we inspected if \ac{SNGD}-based PGD attacks approximate the final direction of a successful adversarial attack more accurately.
-This was achieved by computing the cosine similarity between subsequent iterations during the attack.
-Figure \ref{fig:cosinesim_subsequent} shows that for the correct noise values $\sigma$ the cosine similarity between subsequent attack iterations increases.
-Thus, the final adversarial direction is estimated more accurately by the \ac{SNGD}-based attack.
-Depending on the characteristics of the loss surface the standard deviation $\sigma$ of a SNGD-based attack can be adjusted to avoid improper local optima.
+To get a better understanding of the effectiveness of DSNGD, we inspect if \ac{DSNGD}-based PGD attacks approximate the final direction of a successful adversarial attack more accurately.
+This is achieved by computing the average cosine similarity between subsequent iterations of the attack.
+Fig.~\ref{fig:cosinesim_subsequent_history} shows that increasing the total maximum length of the optimization history $T$ simultaneously increases the cosine similarity between subsequent attack iterations.
+Limiting the history length reduces the success rate of the attack and the average cosine similarity between attack iterations.
+The observed effect with a history length of $T = 1000$ is approximately equivalent to using $N = 100$ sampling operations in every attack iteration as displayed in Fig.~\ref{fig:cosinesim_subsequent}.
+The averaging of multiple gradients effectively approximates a smoothing of the loss function of the neural network $F_{\theta}$.
+The smoothing removes specific artifacts and minor local minima present in the loss landscape.
+Furthermore, it is automatically adapted to the optimization problem through the learnable hyperparameter $\sigma$ of the sampling distribution.
+Thus, the final adversarial direction is estimated more accurately by the \ac{DSNGD}-based attack compared to traditional PGD attacks.

-\subsubsection{6) Loss surface}
+\subsubsection{Loss Surface}